 Snoop Dogg, DJ Shadow, and Run the Jewels made hip hop as heavy as a metal riff, while Deftones and Meshuggah released some of the most beautiful hard rock music of the past few years.
-It was really hard to make this list.
+It was really hard to compile this list.
 So much great stuff didn’t make the cut…

 Which is why most will disagree with the selections on this list.
-To those folks, I say make your own goddam list.
+To those folks I say make your own goddam list.
 I don’t believe in trying to “objectively” tell readers what the “best” art is.
 Nor do I believe that making a list of my personal, selfish favorites is completely useless.
 Largely, profoundly useless no doubt – but completely useless?
 Surely someone out there shares my musical taste on at least one of these picks.
 Perhaps it’s a band they’ve never heard and it becomes a new favorite.
 To that reader I say cheers and for the rest who have an opinion about my list, I send a hearty “Fuck you!” and a happy new year.

 Firstly, I want to acknowledge a few great works of art that just didn’t match my taste *as much* as the things that made the list.
 Still amazing, top of the year albums that I jam on regularly, but just not aligning as much with what I’ve been enjoying lately.